 Victorian Collections is a free collections management system for Victoria’s cultural organisations and a tool for students, researchers and curious minds.
-This collection platform is preparing to roll out across WA in a holistic approach from training, collection handling, policies and management to copyright and document links, cataloguing, labelling and photography sessions, the Victorian Collection is also linked in with Trove for free.
+This collection platform is a holistic approach from training, collection handling, policies and management to copyright and document links, cataloguing, labelling and photography sessions, the Victorian Collection is also linked in with Trove for free.
 Look at the website on https://victoriancollections.net.au/ or the WA Army Museum has populated the site https://www.victoriancollections.net.au/?q=WA+Army+Museum

 Wikimedia Gideon Digby and Sam Wilson spoke about using Wikimedia as an open and free tool for linking history and sites together.
 All linked to National Library of Australia, British Museum, with a single QR code to link all sites and are under ther International copyright act.
 They receive over 18 billion hits per month and have around 300, 000 active volunteers working on wiki.
 The content can be translated for free in up to 300 languages and now can be translated into the Noongar language.